Meditation…What is it really all about?

 When all is smooth and wonderful in life, we are mostly content, happy and connected.
 But when the shit hits the fan, when we are triggered, by our parents, our partners, our children, friends or work colleagues, it is in these moments of ‘reaction’ that we ‘lose consciousness’.

 This moment is where we snap.
-It’s where we defend, rationalise, attack, manipulate and either act ‘out’ in aggression, or act ‘in’ through passive anger, punishment or just total shut down.
-This is when we actually feel the sting of abandonment, resentment, envy and fear in real-time and space.
+It’s where we defend, rationalize, attack, manipulate and either act ‘out’ in aggression or act ‘in’ through passive anger, punishment or just total shut down.
+This is when we actually feel the sting of abandonment, resentment, envy, and fear in real-time and space.
 This is where we damage ourselves and others.

 This little gap, this fleeting blink of an eye, is where the practice of Meditation manifests its most profound benefit.